linux-rdma/rdma-core/Documentation/libibverbs.md

 via the file /etc/security/limits.conf.
 More configuration may be necessary if you are logging in via OpenSSH and your sshd is configured to use privilege separation.

+# Debugging

+### Enabling debug prints

+Library and providers debug prints can be enabled using the `VERBS_LOG_LEVEL` environment variable, the output shall be written to the file provided in the `VERBS_LOG_FILE` environment variable.
+When the library is compiled in debug mode and no file is provided the output shall be written to stderr.

+Note: some of the debug prints are only available when the library is compiled in debug mode.